 The Blackbird was the first aircraft to incorporate stealth technology to reduce radar signature and fly undetected.
 If you were to ask someone to describe bluebird bio, they might say we’re a gene therapy company or perhaps a rare disease company.
 If you asked them what we do, they may describe our transformative lentiviral gene delivery platform.
 Our lentiviral technology applied to our investigational cell therapies has shown promise in functionalizing red blood cells in patients with beta thalassemia or sickle cell disease and may provide hope to parents with boys diagnosed with cerebral adrenoleukodystrophy.
-They might also add that this same investigational technology is being developed with a goal of fighting cancer by engineering T cells to bring renewed hope to patients suffering from multiple-myeloma.

 What might get missed amongst this incredible array of candidates in clinical development is that we are also researching and pioneering gene editing technologies. bluebird is building a new generation of therapies centered around precision gene targeting using an entirely separate biological platform.
 And not only are we applying our gene editing technology ex vivo, akin to our lentiviral platform, we are actively developing ways to perform gene editing in vivo, to make corrective genetic alterations in situ – in cells where they reside within the human body.